nicholaskevs/SilentBot/README.md

 # SilentBot
-Simple Discord bot to forward chat from channel to channel
+Simple Discord bot to forward chat from channel to channel using chatter and listener instances

 # How to use
 ## Requirement